Jan. 26, 2026

 Weaponized Incompetence in Narcissistic Relationships

+Weaponized incompetence can exist in many relationships, but in narcissistic relationships, it often becomes a core control strategy rather than a passive behavior.
 Survivors frequently describe feeling like they are responsible for everything — logistics, emotional regulation, conflict repair, and even the narcissistic partner’s sense of self.

 Forced Caretaking and Emotional Labor